Athos1972/baangt/TechSpecs/01 in creation/ProxyUI.md

     * Button "Exit" - don't save.
 * Load contents of proxies.json.
     * The columns should arrange themselves dynamically according to the attributes in the JSON-Entries.
-      Currently those attributes are:
+      Currently those attributes (all string unless otherwise mentioned) are:
          * IP
          * Port
+         * Type (either SOCKS or HTTPS - but UI shall not check validity)
          * User
          * Password
-         * UsedCount
+         * UsedCount (int)
-         * ErrorCount
+         * ErrorCount (int)
     * Next to each line, there shall be a button "Test".
 Alternatively a marked line from the grid shall be used and Test-Button shall be on the bottom of the window.
          * If the button is clicked, call method "testProxy" of class "ProxyRotate".
 If result is ```true``` display "Proxy test successful".
 If result is not boolean display f"Proxy not reached: {result_from_call}"

 # DoD

 * Part of the UI delivered in a separate branch to gig repository on Gogs-Server
-* Unit-Test coverage (in folder /tests) of 80% (for all committed/changed methods) (2 hours)
+* Unit-Test coverage (in folder /tests) of 80% (for all committed/changed methods)
-* no critical linter errors or warnings (PEP-8 conformity of the code) (no additional effort)
+* no critical linter errors or warnings (PEP-8 conformity of the code)